-Complete Oncology Rehabilitation Certification
+Integrative Oncology Rehabilitation Certification

-- Obtain a working knowledge of cancer pathogenesis, tumor and disease identification
+- Obtain a working knowledge of cancer pathogenesis, tumor, and disease identification.

-- Evaluate chemotherapy agents and their side effects and complications including chemo induced neuropathy, chemo brain, fatigue, myelosuppression
+- Evaluate chemotherapy agents, their side effects and complications including chemo induced neuropathy, chemo brain, fatigue, and myelosuppression.

 - Relate the basic anatomy and physiology of the lymphatic system to that of a patient in oncology care.
-Understand how lymphedema may impact their functional limitations and what to do to help them reach their full rehab potential
+Understand how lymphedema may impact their functional limitations and what to do to help them reach their full rehab potential.

-- Round table discussion with current research on other related topics of interest submitted within 30 days of course
+- Round table discussion with current research on other related topics of interest submitted within 30 days of course.